PLA Glue for 3D Prints: The Definitive Guide

 4: Hold components in place

 The last thing you would want when you are putting on glue is for your project to fall apart.
-That is why it is absolutely crucial to secure all components before gluing.
+That is why it is crucial to secure all components before gluing.

 Depending on your project, you may use rubber bands, clamps, straps to secure each part together.
 For larger projects, you may need to use a combination of these.